-The UAMS CHP Speech & Hearing Education Clinic has an in-house diagnostic clinic each semester in which students conduct speech/language evaluations under the direct supervision of the clinical faculty within the department.
+The university clinic has an in-house diagnostic clinic each semester in which students conduct speech/language evaluations under the direct supervision of the clinical faculty within the department.
 Evaluations are conducted using guidelines and procedures provided to them by their clinical educators.